Rxzerrrr/qb-glizzygobler/README.md

-#This is a QBCore resource!
-Not ESX!
+This is a QBCore resource!

 - Need Support?
 Join the Discord here below for support or if you have any suggestions!
 - https://discord.gg/xpB47JnKmX